Follow

 Black Jack (1947 - 1976) was born on January 19, 1947.
 While some accounts describe the mature Black Jack as "coal black," he was actually a dark chestnut.
 He was named in honor of General Of The Armies John Joseph Pershing (1860 - 1948), a highly decorated and respected Army General whose nickname was Black Jack.

 Black Jack has the distinction of being the last Quartermaster–issued horse in the United States Army.
-He was branded on the left shoulder with the the Army's "US" brand, and his Army serial number, 2V56, on the left side of his neck.
+He was branded on the left shoulder with the Army's "US" brand, and his Army serial number, 2V56, on the left side of his neck.

 Black Jack's Career Begins